Lightning-AI/litgpt/tutorials/deploy.md

 Executing the code above prints the following output:

 ```
-Instruct:Fix typos in the following sentence: Exampel input
+Instruct: Fix typos in the following sentence: Exampel input
 Output: Example input.
 ```